Neighborhood Bike Works' graduate level programs keep youth engaged, allow them to practice repair and riding skills, and provide weekend activities.

 Fix your bike!
 Drop-In sessions are Saturday open shop sessions for graduates to continue learning and practicing bike mechanic skills.
-Youth must have completed Earn-A-Bike or Ride Club in order to participate.
+Youth must have completed Earn-A-Bike, Ride Club, or Summer Camp in order to participate.
 Students can continue work on the bike they've earned, begin work on a new project, or help with tasks around the shop to earn additional credit hours.
 These credit hours will allow them to purchase new bikes, parts, and accessories.

 By participating in Drop-In, youth can stay engaged in our programs, advance their knowledge, and gain further opportunities to work with us through internships, apprenticeships, and summer jobs.

 Program Schedule: Drop-In is a year round program offered on Saturdays at 3939 Lancaster Ave..
 Occasionally, we close the shop during the holidays.
 Please call to make sure we are open.
 Drop-In runs from 10:00AM - 2:00PM on Saturdays.

 Monthly Group Rides & Events:

 Once a month, NBW selects a fun, interesting ride for graduates, parents, and current class participants to add some extra miles on their wheels!
 Monthly rides are a great way to get out and explore our city while learning something new.
 Past trips have included mountain biking at Belmont plateau, crossing the Ben Franklin bridge to Camden, doing a historical bike tour in Old City, and visiting green spaces such as Cobbs Creek, John Heinz Wildlife Refuge, and Bartram's Garden.
 During the iced over winter months, we will host an indoor event at our shop (3939 Lancaster Ave.).
 These events have included a movie screening, arts and crafts, a guest speaker, a mechanics workshop, and more!